 $810.68

-In an inverted yield, as we're experiencing now in 2024, a shorter-term CD may be a good option.
-Short-term rates are higher on average.
-If rates continue to drop and if the CD environment returns to normal, longer-term CDs will feature higher interest rates than short-term CDs.
-At that time, longer-term CDs may be more worthwhile.
+As rates continue to drop and if the CD environment returns to normal, long-term CDs will feature higher interest rates than short-term CDs.
+At that time, long-term CDs may be more worthwhile.

 Is a CD Ladder a Good Strategy Right Now?

-When rates are high and falling in 2024, a CD ladder strategy may not be the best option, Smith said.
+If rates continue falling in 2025, a CD ladder strategy may not be the best option.
 This is because a CD ladder strategy assumes longer-term CD interest rates are higher than shorter-term CD interest rates.
 Or the CD ladder strategy may assume rates will stay about the same or even go higher over time.

 When Might a CD Not Be Worth It?